 - You agree to acknowledge the provider of the data in any publication making use of the data.
 Example: "We are grateful to the Australian Space Weather Forecasting Centre for the provision of [dataset name] data."

 - You agree to send a copy of any paper using this data to the Australian Space Weather Forecasting Centre.

 - Any commercial or industrial use of the data is prohibited without a previous written agreement with the Australian Bureau of Meteorology.

 - You may share this data with colleagues, provided you inform them of these conditions.

-- The data sets listed here are a subset of SWS holdings.
+- The data sets listed here are a subset of ASWFC holdings.

-- All SWS archived data sets are fully backed up to the Bureau archive server weekly.
+- All ASWFC archived data sets are fully backed up to the Bureau archive server weekly.

-- The WDC only holds archived data files owned by SWS.
+- The WDC holds archived data files owned by ASWFC.
 For real-time data and images, please follow the navigation links in the header of this page.

 - The WDC Help Page lists all resources available in this section, including downloadable data, software and data catalogue information.